iAmGiG/WaveletTransforms/DeepLearning/README_DWT_Model.md

 #   --wavelet=cmor
 ```

-#### future consideration
+#### Advanced Configuration and Future Considerations

-- **Hyperparameter Tuning:** While you have provided flags for adjusting the batch size, epochs, and wavelet type, you could consider implementing a more systematic approach to hyperparameter tuning.
+- **Systematic Hyperparameter Tuning:** While you have provided flags for adjusting the batch size, epochs, and wavelet type, you could consider implementing a more systematic approach to hyperparameter tuning.
 This could involve techniques like grid search, random search, or Bayesian optimization to find the optimal combination of hyperparameters for your model.

 - **Cross-Validation:** To ensure the robustness and generalization capability of your model, you could implement cross-validation techniques, such as k-fold cross-validation.
 This would help you evaluate your model's performance on multiple splits of the data and provide a more reliable estimate of its generalization ability.

-- **Early Stopping:** Implementing an early stopping mechanism during training could help prevent overfitting and potentially improve the model's performance.
+- **Early Stopping and Learning Rate Scheduling:** Implementing an early stopping mechanism during training could help prevent overfitting and potentially improve the model's performance.
 You could monitor the validation loss or accuracy and stop training when these metrics plateau or start to degrade.

 - **Learning Rate Scheduling:** Experimenting with different learning rate schedules, such as step decay, exponential decay, or cyclical learning rates, could lead to faster convergence and potentially better performance.